Academic Year Separation Policy

 Disclaimer: This schedule is an illustration of a tuition calculation based on a semester consisting of 70 class days and should be used as a guideline.
 The actual percentage adjustment may vary from one semester to the next and will be reflected on the student account once the separation process is complete.
 This schedule should not be used to determine any adjustments to financial aid.

-Room and Meals Calculation
+Housing and Food Calculation

 Return of Federal Title IV Funds